-Working with video frame rates in AWS Elemental MediaConvert
+Working with frame rate conversion - MediaConvert

 The frame rate of a video asset represents how quickly video player devices play back the frames of a video, in frames per second (fps).
 For example, films have a frame rate of 24 fps, NTSC television broadcasts are 29.97/59.94 fps, and PAL television broadcasts are 50/25 fps.
 If you keep the MediaConvert default settings in your job, your output video will have the same frame rate as your input video.

 Some videos have a frame rate that varies over the duration of the video.
 For example, some cameras automatically generate video that uses more frames for high-action sequences and fewer frames for sequences with less motion.
 MediaConvert supports variable frame rate (VFR) inputs, but creates only constant frame rate (CFR) outputs.
-For more information, see Using variable frame rate inputs.
+For more information, see Variable frame rate inputs.

 Settings for frame rate conversion